kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 Beyond this primary capacity as a mode to aid composition, Blue Live has some capacity to be used for realtime performance.
-The focus of Blue Live\'s development is as a compositional aid first, and performance second, though work continues to expand its usefulness in both regards.
+The focus of Blue Live's development is as a compositional aid first, and performance second, though work continues to expand its usefulness in both regards.

 Working with Blue Live